UCIDataLab/PP_dialog_models/README.md

 ### Input training and test file format
 Training and test file should have at least `visitid`, `talkturn`, `text`, `topicnumber`, `topicletter` as column names. <br>
-In the test data, `topicnumber` and `topicletter` columns are not necessary since the test data can be run without labels.
+For the test data, `topicnumber` and `topicletter` columns are not necessary since the test data can be run without labels.
 However, the scores will not be calculated without those columns.